-This policy statement and the six related policies come from the model policies recommended by the several independent schools associations and prepared for the Independent Schools' Bursars Association.
-The policy and its related policies are in accordance with the requirements of the Department for Education (DfE) and particularly the DfE's statutory guidance of September 2016, Keeping Children Safe in Education (KCSiE 2016), and the guidance concerning the Prevent Duty arising from the Counter-Terrorism and Security Bill.
-The policy and its related policies are also in accordance with the requirements of the Independent Schools Inspectorate (ISI) and the locally agreed inter-agency procedures of the Local Safeguarding Children Board (LSCB) for Oxfordshire.
+This policy statement and the six related policies - (i) Induction of New Staff, Governors and Volunteers; (ii) Interaction with Pupils: Code of Conduct for Staff; (iii) Allegations of Abuse; Staff, Volunteers, Designated Safeguarding Leads, Heads; (iv) Confidentiality: Pupils; (v) Use of ICT, Mobile Telephones and other Electronic Devices; (vi) Taking, Storing and Using Images of Children - come from the model policies recommended by the several independent schools associations and prepared for the Independent Schools' Bursars Association.
+The policy and its six related policies are in accordance with the requirements of the Department for Education (DfE) and particularly the DfE's statutory guidance of September 2016, Keeping Children Safe in Education (KCSiE 2016), and the guidance concerning the Prevent Duty arising from the Counter-Terrorism and Security Bill.
+The policy and its six related policies are also in accordance with the requirements of the Independent Schools Inspectorate (ISI) and the locally agreed inter-agency procedures of the Local Safeguarding Children Board (LSCB) for Oxfordshire.
 The school furthermore adheres to the Boarding Schools' Association (BSA) Commitment to Care Charter 2017.